ronrothjr/The-Spiral-of-Becoming/README.md

 ## **[Process Thought: A Universal Primer](process-thought.md)**

-This provides the philosophical grounding for "becoming" promise built into the Threads of Becoming.
+This provides the philosophical grounding for the "becoming" promise built into the Threads of Becoming.

 ---